awsles/AzureExtensions/Runbooks/Runbook_VMScheduler.md

 The tag values are in the form:   "[days] HH:MM" where 'HH:MM' is the time (UTC) and 'days' (optional) may be either "**Weekdays**", "**Daily**", or include the application three-letter weekday names (e.g., "**Mon,Wed,Fri**").
 For example, "**Mon,Tue,Fri 08:30**" will apply to Mondays, Tuesdays, and Fridays 08:30 AM UTC.
-There is no option at this time to have a different time per weekday.
+Multiple schedules may be specified by separating each with a semicolon (e.g., "Weekdays 08:00;Sat,Sun 10:30").
 Note that the time is always 24 hour UTC!

 The AutoStop time must be at least 30 minutes after the AutoStart time.
 To have a VM run from Monday 8am to Fri 6pm, specify AutoStart="Mon 08:00" and AutoStop="Frid 18:00".